fqhd/VulkanRenderEngine/README.md

 # VulkanRenderEngine
-A simple render engine in vulkan written in C++
+A simple vulkan render engine written in C